skahwah/SQLRecon/README.md

 # Usage
-You can grab a copy of encrypt from the [releases](https://github.com/skahwah/SQLRecon/releases) page.
+You can grab a copy of SQLRecon from the [releases](https://github.com/skahwah/SQLRecon/releases) page.
 Alternatively, feel free to compile the solution yourself This should be as straight forward as cloning the repo, double clicking the solution file and building.

 ## Mandatory Arguments